nycpivot/tdp-core/packages/builder/README.md

 This parameter specifies the file that configures yarn to access the npm registry.

-If not defined, the builder will either use [this configuration](./bundle/.yarnrc.verdaccio) for verdaccio or [this one](./bundle/.yarnrc.artifactory) for artifactory.
+If not defined, the builder will either use [this configuration](./bundle/.yarnrc.verdaccio) for verdaccio or [this one](./bundle/.yarnrc.artifactory) for artifactory depending on the value of the **registry** parameter.

 Example: